Dashboard-Design/Optimizing-IT-Support-Performance-Dashboard/README.md

 A Power BI dashboard designed to analyze and improve IT service operations through data storytelling, machine learning insights, and strategic visualization.

 In this challenge, I stepped into the role of an IT Support Analyst to uncover trends, spot inefficiencies, and drive actionable improvements.
-The dataset mimics systems like Jira Service Management or Zendesk, containing thousands of support tickets tagged by type, team, priority, category, and more.
+The dataset mimics systems like Jira Service Management, containing thousands of support tickets tagged by type, team, priority, category, and more.

-My objective?
-Answer a series of critical business questions — visually, interactively, and impactfully.

 ---